-Christine Kovic is an assistant professor of anthropology at the University of Houston-Clear
+Christine Kovic, Associate Professor of Anthropology at the University of Houston-Clear

 Lake, has conducted research in the areas of human rights for the past twenty years.

 Her current research addresses the intersection of human rights, health, and immigration,

 with emphasis on Central American migrants crossing Mexico, migrant deaths at the

 U.S.-Mexico border, and the organizing efforts of Latina/os in the United States.